 Note: If an obligor is intentionally being unemployed or underemployed (making less than they have the potential to) the court can impute an income on the obligor based on what the obligor’s net resources should be.

 Deviation from The Child Support Guidelines

 The court may determine that Guidelines are unjust or inappropriate and may deviate.
 The court may deviate from guidelines if the evidence shows that the “best interests” of the child justify a deviation.
 According to Texas child support laws the court can basically consider anything that is relevant including a number of statutory factors.

 For example, the court can consider: the age and needs of the child, the ability of the parents to contribute to supporting the child, the amount of time and possession of and access to a child, financial resources available to support the child, child care expenses, special or extraordinary education, health care or other expenses of the child.

 Child Support for Adult Disabled Child

 If a child requires “substantial care and personal supervision because of a mental or physical disability and will not be capable of self-support,” and if the disability existed or was known to exist on or before that child’s 18th birthday, then it is possible to seek support for the disabled child from one or both parents for an indefinite period.

-A person has standing to sue for the support of a disabled child/adult if they are the parent or individual who has physical custody or guardianship of the child/adult under a court order.
+Child support laws in Texas state that a person has standing to sue for the support of a disabled child/adult if they are the parent or individual who has physical custody or guardianship of the child/adult under a court order.
 Another way to have standing to sue for indefinite support is if the child/adult themselves, is 18 or over; does not have a mental disability, and if the court determines that the child/adult is capable of managing their own financial affairs.